 - Have a poor score because of errors or false information on your credit report

-- Don’t have the time or energy to investigate and dispute errors yourself
+- Don’t have the time to investigate and dispute errors yourself

 - Did your research to found the right company

 - Have a major purchase coming up that would benefit from you having an improved credit score